Apple expands Apple Arcade with classic App Store games – TechCrunch

 As always, Apple isn’t just putting free games behind a paywall.
 These are brand new downloads on the App Store.
 You get the full game without any ad or in-app purchase.

-In addition to old school App Store games, Apple is also adding ‘Timeless Classics’ games.
+In addition to old school App Store games, Apple is also adding “Timeless Classics” games.
 It’s a selection of board games and classic puzzle games that are included in your subscription.
 Games include Backgammon+, Chess Play & Learn+, Good Sudoku+, Tiny Crossword+, etc.

 Those games should definitely help when it comes to reducing churn.
 Some people just like playing chess over and over again.
 They might start subscribing to play some chess and pay an Apple Arcade subscription just to keep using the same app.